Thursday, September 7, 2017

 <+> <+> <+> <+> * <+> <+><+> <+>

-Kinloch Castle is suffering from water ingress and severe mold.
+Kinloch Castle continues to suffer from water ingress and severe mold.

 Lack of timely maintenance has resulted in much